eamutaigwe/R-analysis-assignment-eamutaigwe/analysis_assignment.md

 - The paper used q-values instead of fdr/BH.

 Answer: Li et al. have multiple lists of differentially expressed genes unlike in this analysis where we have just one list.
-Also, for each comparison in the paper, there are far less genes that passed the q-value cut-off.
+Also, in the paper, the total number of differentially expressed genes in all categories before and after log2fold change filter is higher than the total number in our analysis.

 Possible reasons for the discrepancies:

--   The paper generated DE genes for each time point, more like a simple effect, but in this analysis, we look at the overall effect of infection status across the entire time points(hpi) as continuous.
+-   The paper generated DE genes for each time point separately, more like a simple effect, but in this analysis, we look at the overall effect of infection status across the entire time points(hpi as continuous).
--   The paper included an added layer of filter when defining
-    significance: q-value \< 0.05 and a log2 fold change > 1
+-   The paper corrected for multiple testing using q-value but we adjusted using fdr.
 -   The paper adjusts for uninfected (mock infection) by subtracting counts (Infected-Non infected) instead of including infection status as a covariate.